Click on the labels below to highlight the matching locations on the map.

 Click on any marker icon to learn more about a site.
 A pop-up box with information and a photo will appear.
 For the full page version, and additional gallery images (not currently on all sites), click the red LEARN MORE button.
 All images, descriptions and further resources are listed.
 Some sites have live links with more information.

 The Vancouver Heritage Site Finder Interactive Map is a project initiated by Vancouver Heritage Foundation in the fall of 2013.
-It is an interactive map of buildings (residential, commercial, mixed use, institutional) and sites (such as landscapes, parks and monuments) found on the Vancouver Heritage Register.
+It is an interactive map of buildings (residential, commercial, mixed use, institutional) and sites (such as landscapes, parks and monuments) found on the City of Vancouver’s Heritage Register.
 Many sites will have current and archival images, sourced descriptions and further links and information.
 It can be used to explore and learn about heritage within the city of Vancouver.
 Use it from home or on a mobile device while exploring the city (add your location to see nearby sites).
+A “contact us” form allows users to connect with VHF to share stories, comments, corrections and images.

 If you found this website useful, please consider making a donation to VHF.
 Help us continue to maintain this project and to provide other resources to connect people to Vancouver’s built heritage.
 Become a Friend of VHF today.